nummacway/gb300/README.md

 * The default key order on SMS actually makes sense because that's how the buttons are aligned.
 Start is Pause.
 * `bluemsx`'s mapping seems to make less sense than the others emulators' for the same platform.
 * `col`: Select is #, Start is *. `bluemsx` is the other way around.
+* CrocoDS gives you the option to map buttons yourself (but it cannot save this, nor does it load `crocods.opt`).
+The table lists the defaults for joystick and keyboard mode (joystick is the default), the internal name of the keys when you remap them inside CrocoDS and keys it gives in BASIC or the default shell.
+* Pressing Start plus whatever button you assigned `0x0900` to (default: `Y`) shows the keyboard in CrocoDS.

 ### Sounds